Director

 Biniyam Melesse

 Biniyam received his B.A in Biochemistry & Molecular Biology and Political Science from Wittenberg University in 2014.
 He earned a Master of Public Health with Environmental Health Concentration and Epidemiology from the University of Illinois in 2016.
 He worked for two years as a health policy analyst at the Illinois Department of Public Health and as a registered sanitarian at the city of Austin Public Health and Texas Department of State health services for three years.
 He joined LESA when he began his Ph.D. in Community Health in 2019.
-Biniyam’s research interests include mental health, maternal and child health, and epidemiology.
-His goal is to design and evaluate interventions designed to address health disparities in immigrant and low-income women, children and families, in developing countries.
+Biniyam’s research interests include mental health, maternal and child health.
+Biniyam’s dissertation work focuses on the associations between neighborhood-level characteristics and the mental health of pregnant women and mothers of children under the age of two.
+His study aims to address the contextual factors affecting reproductive women’s mental health in the Sub-Saharan African region.
 On his free time, Biniyam runs competitive road races and enjoys international travel.

 Mary Ellen Mendy

-Mary Ellen Mendy received a Bachelor of Science in Biology with a minor in Public Health from the University of The Gambia.
+Mary Ellen is a 4th year Ph.D. student in the Community Health Department.
+She is from The Gambia, West Africa.
+She received a Bachelor of Science in Biology with a minor in Public Health from the University of The Gambia.
 In May 2019, she graduated with a Master of Public Health degree and an Epidemiology Graduate Certificate from the University of Illinois at Springfield.
 Her research interests include immigrants and health disparities in racial and ethnic minorities.
-On her free time, Mary Ellen runs her fashion blog and sometimes reads fictional novels.
+In her free time, Mary Ellen runs her fashion blog and sometimes reads fictional novels.
+Working at the LESA lab has been a wholesome experience for her, so she would encourage anyone interested to join the team.

 Undergraduate Students